ADHD Coach Training Path: Understanding Their History and Schema

 And, read this carefully:

-- some organizations endorse certain training places.
-For example, the ICF endorses ADDCA among others.
+• Some organizations endorse certain training places.
+For example, the ICF endorses ADDCA, among others.

-- one (as far as I know) doesn’t endorse any, nor asks for you to have taken courses.
+• One (as far as I know) doesn’t endorse any, nor asks for you to have taken courses.

 As I will explain in detail later on, for you to become a “certified” coach, you’ll need:

-- to prove your knowledge on ADHD
+• To prove your knowledge of ADHD

-- with courses (aka, “training hours”) OR
+– with courses (aka “training hours”) or

-- with tests (No matter where you’ve studied.
-No matter if you’ve learned on your own)
+– with tests (no matter where you’ve studied; no matter if you’ve learned on your own)

-- to prove you are already a good coach (aka “coaching hours”)
+• To prove you are already a good coach (aka “coaching hours”)

 Ergo:

-- You don’t need a credential to work as an ADHD coach;
+• You don’t need a credential to work as an ADHD coach.

 How to Become a “Certified” ADHD Coach, in Detail

-First, you look up for an organization that provides certification.
+First, you look up an organization that provides certification.
 Then, you study: on your own, or at one of the training places recommended by the organization you’ve chosen.

 Here is an example with four:

-Organizations that Provides Certification | Offers Courses / Programs? | Where to Study? |
+Organizations that Provides CertificationOffers Courses / Programs?Where to Study?

 PAAC.
-Professional Association of ADHD Coaches (Est. 2009) [2] | No (Nor it doesn’t refer to training academies) | On your own, take courses; simply, “learn about ADHD” |
+Professional Association of ADHD Coaches (Est. 2009) [2]No (nor does it refer to training academies)On your own; take courses; simply, “learn about ADHD”

 ICF.
-International Coaching Federation(Est. 1995) [3] | Refers to a list of training academies (a) | At one of the referred academies |
+International Coaching Federation(Est. 1995) [3]Refers to a list of training academies (a)At one of the referred academies

-IAC. iACTcenter Associate Coach [4] | Yes | Please don’t…(b) |
+IAC. iACTcenter Associate Coach [4]YesPlease don’t…(b)

 CCE.
-Center for Credentialing & Education [5] | Refers to a list of training academies | At one of the referred academies |
+Center for Credentialing & Education [5]Refers to a list of training academiesAt one of the referred academies

 Notes: (a) ADDCA is one the academies the ICF recommends; (b) IAC is the one by Laurie Dupar…